kamanashisroy/algosnippet/algorithms_summary.md

 ###### Decision tree pruning

 Partition based algorithms and greedy approach gain speedup by decision tree pruning.

+In greedy approach, a localy optimized choice is made.
+And the problem is left with typically one smaller subproblem to be solved rather than multiple subproblems.
+Usually greedy approach is top-down.

 ###### Memoization and tabulation